Copyright © Giulia Skye 2021

 “I don’t want to fight, Helen.”

 “I know.
-Neither do I.” Pining for her running shoes, Helen went to tuck her hands into her pockets only to realize the vintage gray skirt she’d dug out of their late aunt’s wardrobe had none, and neither did the prissy baby-blue blouse.
-She’d dressed like a frigid, turn-of-the-century school teacher, not that it had helped in the slightest to get her off a community payback sentence.
+Neither do I.” Pining for her running shoes, Helen went to tuck her hands into her pockets only to realize the vintage gray skirt she’d dug out of their late aunt Ada’s wardrobe had none, and neither did the prissy baby-blue blouse.
+She’d dressed like a frigid, turn-of-the-century school teacher today, not that it had helped in the slightest to get her off a community payback sentence.
 She tugged the strap of her girlie bag and sighed.
 Fifty hours. “ Shit.”

 “Yeah,” Tom said, like he’d read her mind.
-He drew a long breath, a sure sign that a lecture was heading her way.
-Eleven months younger than her, he acted eleven years older ever since he’d got married and become a dad.
-“It feels to me that ever since Edith passed away, you’ve reverted back to how it used to be with us.”
-Glancing over at him, Helen noticed his crisp shirt had come ever so slightly untucked at the front.
+He drew a long breath, a sure sign another lecture was heading her way.
+Eleven months younger than her, he acted eleven years older ever since he’d married and become a dad.
+“It feels to me that ever since Ada passed away, you’ve reverted back to how it used to be with us.”
+Tom’s crisp shirt had come ever so slightly untucked at the front.
 A tiny, tiny glimpse of the scruffy boy he’d once been.
 “First, it was shop lifting—”

-“Oh, come on,” Helen looked to the dull summer sky.
-She’d hadn’t been thinking straight that day, not with Edith so close to the end.
+“Oh, come on!”
+Helen looked to the dull summer sky.
+She’d hadn’t been thinking straight that day, not with Ada so close to the end.
 “You know that wasn’t my fault.”

 “Then there was the night you were arrested for being drunk and disorderly.”